-4.12 Snow chains (special equipment)
+Snow chains (optional equipment)

 - Only mount snow chains if there is a clearance of at least 50 mm between the tyres and the vehicle body. - When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
 When using snow chains, drive slowly (maximum speed 50 km/h) and only on streets which are completely covered with snow.
-Otherwise the vehicle could be damaged. - Dobserve the fitting instructions issued by the manufacturer of the snow chains. - Do not fit snow chains on alloy wheel rims.
+Otherwise the vehicle could be damaged. - $\,\triangleright\,\,$ Observe the fitting instructions issued by the manufacturer of the snow chains. - $\triangleright$ Do not fit snow chains on alloy wheel rims.